LAMPEngineer/ConsumeRESTfulAPIs/README.md

 # ConsumeRestfulApis

-This app consumes RESTful APIs, no data base and no any third party tools has been used.
+Use case is - list items, show detail of an item, edit item info and user could delete item.
+This web app module consumes RESTful APIs and collects JSON to read it for analyze of the response.
+In the root of app, created .htaccess file that redirects all requests to request handler - index.php.
+In request handler created routing switch based on request URI.
+Used MVC architecture to separate three layers.

-App is build on core PHP 7.2.5
+App is build on core PHP 7.2.5, no data base and no any third party tools has been used.